 - A bicyclist may not carry a package that prevents both hands from remaining on the handlebars.

-- Bicyclists may not park their bicycles on a highway or street in a manner which obstructs the movement of legally parked vehicles.
+- Bicyclists may not park their bicycles on a highway or street in a manner that obstructs the movement of legally parked vehicles.